Risk factors for hearing loss that may surprise you

 After analyzing the medical records of more than 305,000 adults, researchers at the University of Pennsylvania discovered a relationship between iron-deficient anemia (IDA) and hearing loss.
 People with IDA were twice as likely to have hearing loss than those without the blood disorder.
 Although the researchers stopped short of saying iron deficiency causes hearing loss, they did acknowledge the mineral’s critical role in providing a healthy blood supply to the delicate hair cells of the inner ear, which are responsible for processing sound.

-This common childhood disease is known for causing painful swelling of the salivary glands on both sides of the face but in extreme cases, it can also cause encephalitis, meningitis and hearing loss.
+This common childhood disease is known for causing painful swelling of the salivary glands on both sides of the face but in extreme cases, it can also cause swelling of the membranes that surround the brain and hearing loss.
 How does it affect your hearing?
-Medical professionals suspect the highly contagious viral disease damages the cochlea, the snail-shaped structure in your ear that house stereocilia and the stria vascularis.
+Medical professionals suspect the highly contagious viral disease damages the cochlea, located inside your ear.
 Although research shows only 1-4% of those infected with the mumps experience hearing loss, the exact rate is unknown.
-Medical professionals advise immunizing children against the disease beginning at 12-15 months of age.
+Immunizing children against the disease is the best way to prevent getting sick.

 Almost everyone experiences short bouts of intense stress at some point in their life, but sufferers of chronic acute stress are at high risk of developing additional health problems.
 In the case of hearing, it’s most likely a circulation problem.
 During periods of acute stress, the body diverts oxygen to its muscles so you can react more quickly if necessary.
 Most of the time, the body returns to normal when the danger has passed; however, in cases of acute stress, the body doesn’t receive that message.
 That means other parts of the body, such as the hearing mechanisms of the inner ear, can be damaged from lack of proper oxygen and blood circulation.